Jump to topic

 Blood Tests and Heavy Alcohol Consumption

 Blood tests are one of the most reliable methods for detecting heavy alcohol consumption.
-They can also effectively measure blood alcohol level (BAC).
+They can also effectively measure blood alcohol content (BAC).
 While effective, there are a few things to know about the tests before accepting the test results.

 Approximately one-fifth of primary care patients in the United States drink alcohol to the point where it harms their health.
 Research also shows that people who drink unhealthy amounts of alcohol tend to underestimate how much they consume.
 This makes blood testing a useful tool for measuring realistic alcohol consumption, especially for those seeking treatment.